First Thoughts, Third Week of Advent

 “What do you mean?”

 “Well, the first candle is hope and it is about the waiting for Jesus to come back then and now.
 Peace is about knowing that Jesus will come and that he will save us.
-And now we IMG_1232have joy, which is about how we feel when Jesus comes to us.”
+And now we have joy, which is about how we feel when Jesus comes to us.”

 Not bad.